luigisaetta/cxr-anomaly-detection/README.md

 The dataset used is saved in Kaggle: https://www.kaggle.com/luigisaetta/cxr-tfrec256-may2020

-### Differences with the project contained in the repository cxr-penumonia
+### Differences with the project contained in the repository cxr-pneumonia
 The goal for the model is different.
 In the Pneumonia project the goal is to identify if a CXR contains signs of Pneumonia.
 In this project the goal is to identify if the CXR contains any sign of disease.
 In other words here a negative is a CXR with No Findings and a positive is a CXR with any sign of disease.